KSHB 41 News reporter Braden Bates covers parts of Jackson County, Missouri, including Lee's Summit. Send Braden a story idea by e-mail.

 Lee's Summit will allow residents to rent out their homes as long as they follow the city ordinance.
 Under the guidelines, the renter must get a license.

 Other guidelines include limiting the number of guests to four and only renting out two rooms.
-If your home is not in the area called the Old Town Development Plan, your lot needs to be at least an acre.
+If your home is not in the Old Town Development Plan area, your lot needs to be at least an acre.

-Tracy Albers the Lee's Summit development services director said the city had several conversations with residents.
-The feedback they got overall lead to the council's decision.
+Tracy Albers, Lee's Summit development services director, said the city had several conversations with residents.
+The feedback they got overall led to the council's decision.

-"Our city council focused on the potential for adverse impacts, noise complaints, parking congestion, public safety calls, and even party house-like behavior," said Albers.
+"Our city council focused on the potential for adverse impacts, noise complaints, parking congestion, public safety calls and even party house-like behavior," Albers said.

-Other nearby cities did decide to change their ordinances for two months during the World Cup.
+Other nearby cities decided to change their ordinances for two months during the World Cup.
 Included in those were Independence and Grandview.

 Melva Kamp has lived in Lee's Summit for around 30 years.
 She feels the city's missing an opportunity for its residents to make a little money.

-Before you decided to put your house of for rent, make sure you check your cities ordinances.
+Before you decide to put your house up for rent, make sure you check your city's ordinances.
 Also, if you live in an HOA, there may be additional rules you have to follow.